-3. Oral presentation (in Lab)
+4. Oral presentation (in Lab) 5%

 Oral presentations are designed to give you a chance to practice French orally.
 A topic is already posted on D2L with the marking rubrics (content, grammar, syntax, varied vocabulary, pronunciation (including prosody, accentuation, rhythm and liaisons), speech delivery, props, creativity and effort).
 Your oral presentation will take place in the lab.
 You will do your oral presentation with a partner, but individual marks will be granted.
 No reading is allowed.
 Only index cards with key words may be used.
 A penalty of -25% will apply to all oral presentations read to the audience.
-Please print the rubrics posted on D2L and give them to your lab Instructor on the day of your presentation.
-In French 209, the oral presentation is worth 5%.
+Please print the rubrics posted on D2L and give them to your lab instructor on the day of your presentation.
 Please choose a date for your oral presentation the second week of classes during your lab.